K&S Files Class Action Against Transworld Systems, Inc. Regarding Unfair Student Loan Collection Practices

 Court Grants Preliminary Approval For Class Action Settlement in Klippel v.
 Portfolio Recovery Associates, LLC, et al.

-Kakalec & Schlanger represents plaintiff in Madden v.
-Midland Funding, LLC, et al., a case that addresses attempts by one of the nation’s largest debt collectors to collect interest in excess of New York’s criminal usury limit of 25% from approximately 50,000 New Yorkers.
+Kakalec & Schlanger represents plaintiffs in re Midland Funding, LLC Interest Rate Litigation, a case that addresses attempts by one of the nation’s largest debt collectors to collect interest in excess of New York’s criminal usury limit of 25% from approximately 50,000 New Yorkers.
 The case originally made news in 2015, when the Second Circuit found that the National Bank Act’s preemption of New York’s usury statutes did not apply.
 Click here to read the Second Circuit’s decision.

 More recently, on February 27, 2017, the District Court issued a detailed Opinion & Order, holding that (1) New York’s criminal usury limit applied to defaulted debts and (2) choice of law clauses that select the law of a state without any usury limit violate New York’s fundamental public policy and are therefore unenforceable under New York law.
 The Court granted class certification and permitted Plaintiff’s claims under the Fair Debt Collection Practices Act and New York General Business Law 349 to proceed.
 Click here to read the District Court’s Opinion and Order regarding summary judgment and class certification.

 For understandable reasons, many consumer and business debtors that come to us with collection issues are focused overwhelmingly on the monetary terms of any potential settlement with the creditor or debt collector.
 Particularly for those pressed for cash, there are hard-to-ignore bottom line issues such as: Will they have to pay?
 How much?
 Lump sum or over time?

 Without detracting from the obvious importance of these questions, it is important to note that the non-money terms can often be critical and failure to adequately address non-money terms can leave the debtor at a severe disadvantage.